kiboschool/course-programming-2/src/lessons/classes-and-objects/aliasing-and-copying.md

 # both a and b were changed!
 print(a.x) # 1
 print(b.x) # 1
 ```

-Aliasing isn't always a problem (there might be a time when you want two names for the same object) but be careful.
+Aliasing isn't always a problem.
+Sometimes, you want two names for the same object, but be careful.
+Aliasing is a common source of bugs!

 ## Function parameters